Social media advertising is one of the most influential and quickest ways to reach a new, targeted audience.

 Marketers have no guarantees regarding who is going to see their organic content when posting on social media.
 Some of your content may generate a ton of engagement, while some of your content may get lost on its way to reaching people.

-Advertising on social media is meant to help you with exactly that - directly reach your current audience and even target new ones.
+Social advertising is meant to help you with exactly that - directly reach your current audience and even target new ones.

 Social media ads are a great way to speed up your organic presence.
 Organic content and paid content should be friends, not enemies.
 Think of how social advertising can supplement and boost your organic content.